 The answer, since 1953 to America’s demand for a native sports car was and is Corvette.
-Philosophically, Corvette had not changed in 33 years, mechanically, however, everything had changed.
+Philosophically, Corvette has not changed in 33 years, mechanically, however, everything has changed.
 Corvette’s march of technical progress has been constant and inexorable: the V8 engine of 1955, its mutation into the famous 283 cubic inches of 1957 with the Rochester fuel-injection option, the legendary 454, and down to the V8-5.7 Liter that was in more contemporary parlance- with Tuned-Port Fuel Injection, an engine that earned the same respect and affection that the classic “cast-iron wonder” had 30 years before.
-Along the way: a 4-speed manual transmission introduced in 1957, disc brakes all around in 1965, a 3-speed Turbo Hydra-matic in 1968, the development of nonmetallic, composite material sprigs in 1981.
+Along the way, a 4-speed manual was transmission introduced in 1957, disc brakes all around in 1965, a 3-speed Turbo Hydra-matic in 1968, the development of nonmetallic, composite material springs in 1981.
 And for the 1986, the addition of Bosch ABS II anti-lock braking.

 To be the engine of a Corvette has always meant living up to high-performance aspirations.
 Of course, the definition of performance has changed markedly over the years- from the first three carburetor six-cylinder of 1953, through the original V8 of 1955, and on through a series of horsepower behemoths, culminating in the 454.
 The major focus of the 1986 Corvette was efficiency.
 That is, to extract maximum energy from a given measure of fuel, while minimizing energy loss.
 Fortunately, fuel crises and emissions controls constitute not the end of performance, but challenges to be met.